T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 Part 2 Web and mobile.md

 The INE security training curriculum currently holds one mobile penetration testing course / certification.

 #### [Mobile Application Penetration Tester (eMAPT)](https://security.ine.com/certifications/emapt-certification/)
 INE recently revamped their mobile security certification.
-The training focuses on both Android and iOS platforms, whereas their old course only focused on Android.
-The course trains you from the ground up from understanding how mobile applications work to ultimately exploiting common vulnerabilities in mobile platforms.
-The exam changed to multiple choice format with a hands-on lab
+The training now covers both Android and iOS platforms, whereas their previous course focused only on Android.
+The curriculum takes you from the fundamentals of how mobile applications work through to exploiting common vulnerabilities in mobile environments.
+The exam has shifted to a multiple-choice format with a hands-on lab.
 {{< figure src=/images/training-blogpost/eMAPT.png align=center width="30%" >}}

 #### Cost